 How does it work?

-Our map professional Anna will write an in-depth article about how we made the shaded relief possible in our locator maps in a few days.
-Until then, here’s the summary: We downloaded elevation data from NASA, generated the shaded relief with some calculations, and turned it into vector data.
+To make our new shaded relief possible, we downloaded elevation data from NASA, generated the shaded relief with some calculations, and turned it into vector data.

-On each supported zoom level, we designed 6 layers of shades: 2 shades for the bright north-west side of the mountains on which the warm sun shines, and 4 shades for the dark south-east side of the mountain.
-If you own a custom design theme as part of a Custom or Enterprise plan, you can define your colors for the bright and dark side in your shaded relief – simply get in touch with us at [email protected] and let us know which colors you’d like.
+On each supported zoom level, we then designed six layers of shades: Two shades for the bright north-west side of the mountains on which the sun shines, and four shades for the dark south-east side of the mountain.
+If you own a custom design theme as part of a Custom or Enterprise plan, you can define your colors for the bright and dark side in your shaded relief – simply get in touch with us at firstname.lastname@example.org and let us know which colors you’d like.

 Here’s an example: